gtech-mulearn/Top-100-Coders/profile/alayashokan@mulearn.md

 ### About Me

-> I'm a third-year Computer Science & Engineering student at College of Engineering, Vadakara.
+> I'm a third-year Computer Science & Engineering student at the College of Engineering, Vadakara.
 Curious about the technology behind works & exploring and learning it.
 I am currently learning MERN STACK Development.
-I built some projects using HTML, CSS, and JavaScript, AI, ML, ReactJS,...etc.
+I built some projects using HTML, CSS, JavaScript, AI, ML, ReactJS,...etc.
 I am always eager to learn new things and challenge myself to learn & grow.

 ### Portfolio Highlights